-If you plan on float fishing in Ohio, one of the most important things you will need is the right kind of float reel.
+One of the most important things you will need is the right kind of float reel.
 Some reels are better than others for the float fishing method.

 Generally, the commonly used types of float reels for fishing under a float are centerpin reels and spinning reels.

 Centerpin Reels Are Best For Float Fishing In Ohio

 A Centerpin reel is a large round spool that sits on a center pin or post, giving it its name, the Centerpin.

 Centerpin reels are characterized by their extremely high-quality bearings that allow for free spool spin as the current pulls the float down the river.